Metaswitch/memento/docs/memento_overview.md

 </InitialFilterCriteria>
 ```

-There are also four deployment wide configuration options.
+There are also five deployment wide configuration options.
 These should be set in /etc/clearwater/config:

 * `max_call_list_length`: This determines the maximum number of complete calls a subscriber can have in the call list store.
 This defaults to no limit.
 * `call_list_store_ttl`: This determines how long each call list fragment should be kept in the call list store.
 This defaults to 604800 seconds (1 week).
 * `memento_threads`: This determines the number of threads dedicated to adding call list fragments to the call list store.
 This defaults to 25 threads
 * `memento_disk_limit`: This determines the maximum size that the call lists database may occupy.
 This defaults to 20% of disk space.
+* `memento_notify_url`: If set, memento will make a POST request to this URL whenever a subscriber's call list is changed.

 Scalability
 -----------